 Carlton Wine Room

 A veritable who’s who of Melbourne hospitality royalty are behind the newly refurbished Carlton Wine Room.
-The seasonal Mod Oz and European menu at this Victorian corner building on Faraday and Drummond Streets favours gentle flavours that pair well with wine, so head elsewhere for your chili fix.
-With a top sommelier onboard, the wine list is wide-ranging, with a leaning towards Italian drops.
+The seasonal Mod Oz and European menu favours gentle flavours that pair well with wine, so head elsewhere for your chili fix.
+The wine list is wide-ranging, with a leaning towards Italian drops.
 Take a shortcut and ask for the staff bottle to see what’s drinking well on the day.
 Book the bluestone cellar for a private party, or explore the upstairs dining rooms.

 A much-loved Melbourne institution since its inception in 1995, Punch Lane has a chalkboard menu stocked with European seasonal classics that make you feel like home.
-The dark wood interior is especially cosy in winter, and with an expansive wine list that takes in old and new world varietals, this laneway legend off the top of Little Bourke Street is a top spot to idle away the hours with an old friend.
+The dark wood interior is especially cosy in winter, and with an expansive wine list that takes in old and new world varietals, this laneway legend off the top of Little Bourke Street is a great spot to idle away the hours with friends.

-The basement bar beneath Punch Lane, Juliet has a speakeasy vibe.
+The basement bar beneath Punch Lane, Juliet, has a speakeasy vibe.
 It’s only open Thursday to Saturday evenings from 4.30pm, so it feels like a rare treat to pull up a pew here.
-You’ll be wanting to order the Raclette, a Swiss style cheese that is grilled to develop a nutty, full sweet flavour with a chewy crust, then scraped oozing and delicious to your table alongside house cured meats and sourdough.
-Thursday is jazz night, but every night Juliet celebrates female artisans and producers – the wine list is notable for stocking (nearly) all women winemakers.
+You’ll want to order the raclette, a Swiss style cheese that is grilled to develop a nutty, full sweet flavour with a chewy crust, then scraped oozing and delicious to your table, alongside house cured meats and sourdough.
+Thursday is jazz night, but every night Juliet celebrates female artisans and producers.
+The wine list is notable for stocking (nearly) all women winemakers.
 Cheers to that.

-Upstairs from street level Cumulus Inc. on Flinders Lane is the stylish Cumulus Up.
+Upstairs from street level Cumulus Inc on Flinders Lane is the stylish Cumulus Up.
 A wine bar that celebrates European style, the drinks menu stretches to 36 pages with in-depth explorations of regions and varietals.
-The climate controlled cellar houses eye-wateringly expensive splurge tipples, and more approachable wines by the glass.
+The climate controlled cellar houses eye-wateringly expensive tipples, and more approachable wines by the glass.
 Andrew McConnell makes the snacks, so you’re in good hands.
-Refine your palette one Saturday per month until October with City Cellar Door, a Saturday afternoon wine tasting series.
-Gold coin entry goes to Oz Harvest.
+Refine your palette the first Saturday of the month with City Cellar Door, an afternoon wine tasting series.
+Your gold coin entry goes to Oz Harvest.

 City Wine Shop